RobotLocomotion/drake/drake/multibody/parsers/test/parsers_frames_test/README.txt

     export GAZEBO_MODEL_PATH=`pwd`:$GAZEBO_MODEL_PATH

-Then launch `gazebo`, switch to the "Insert" tab on the left hand side of Gazebo's GUI, and import the desired model by clicking and dragging it into the simulation.
+Launch `gazebo`, then delete the ground plane and pause the simulation.
+This is necessary since the objective is to evaluate the model's frames and not all of its kinematics and dynamics.
+Switch to the "Insert" tab on the left hand side of Gazebo's GUI and import the desired model by clicking and dragging it into the simulation.